-Resonate now offers Geography State data at a scale that’s unmatched in our industry.
-This Geography State data is updated nightly based on most recent observed location to help you better understand your audiences geographically.
-Combine and analyze Geography State data with other data in the platform or view Geography State data as insights against other attributes or your digital footprint.
+Resonate offers Geography State data at a scale unmatched in our industry.
+This data is refreshed daily to help you better understand where your audiences are best represented across the United States.
+You can combine and analyze Geography State data with other attributes in the platform or view it as insights against your digital footprint to identify geographic patterns and opportunities.

 Why provide the Two Types?